Before the Gospel

 Notice that Eve knew that God not only had forbidden them to eat the fruit of this particular tree but also he had forbidden them to touch it.
 The Creator had made it very clear to Adam and Eve that this particular tree was something very dangerous to their well being.
 In fact, it was so dangerous that even to touch it would bring death.

 "And the serpent said to the woman, You shall not surely die: For God does know that in the day you eat of the fruit, your eyes shall be opened, and you shall be as God, knowing good and evil" (vs.4-5).

-"And when the woman saw that the tree was good for food, and that it was pleasant to the eyes, and a tree to be desired to make one wise, [note: the Hebrew word for wise is "sakal" which can also be translated ais "insight" or "comprehension"] she took of the fruit and ate it and also gave some to her husband and he also ate it" (v6).
+"And when the woman saw that the tree was good for food, and that it was pleasant to the eyes, and a tree to be desired to make one wise, she took of the fruit and ate it and also gave some to her husband and he also ate it" (v6).

 "And both their eyes were opened, and they knew that they were naked. . ." (v7).

-This single act of poor judgment and rebellion against God brought about a progression of events that was irreversible and would have an adverse impact upon all humanity.
-The eating of the fruit from the tree of the knowledge of good and evil by Adam and Eve brought an irrevocable death penalty upon all their descendants.
+This single act of rebellion against God brought about a progression of events that was irreversible and would have an adverse impact upon all humanity.
+The eating of the fruit from the tree of the knowledge of good and evil by Adam and Eve brought an irrevocable death penalty upon all of their descendants.